shabazfarooq/personal-mac-setup/README.md

 mousetap:start()
 ```
-3. Click the menu bar icon and select reload config
+5. Click the taskbar icon and select reload config
-4. Click the menu bar icon and select: Preferences, deselect "Show Dock Icon", deselect "Show Menu Icon", and select "startup at login" if not already selected
+6. Click the taskbar icon and select "Preferences":
+-- deselect "Show Dock Icon"
+-- deselect "Show Menu Icon"
+-- select "startup at login" if not already selected